Seven fun and easy kids’ hairstyles: products and tips for parents

 Styles for short to medium hair

-Products you’ll need: a comb and hair elastics.
+Products needed: a comb and hair elastics.

-Products you’ll need: texturizing pomade or wax.
+Products needed: texturizing pomade or wax.

 Styles for medium to long hair

 - Bubble ponytail.
-“This playful style works well for both short and long hair,” Roberts says.
-It’s a great, easy way to elevate the classic pony.
+"This playful style works well for both short and long hair," Roberts says.
+It's an easy way to elevate the classic ponytail.
 Gather the hair into a high ponytail and secure it with an elastic band.
 Next, place additional elastic bands at regular intervals down the length of the ponytail.
-This creates a “bubble” effect.
+This creates a "bubble" effect.
 Gently tug at the sections between the bands to add volume and enhance the bubbles.
 For maintaining the bubbles and adding shine, apply hair serum.

-Products you’ll need: hair elastics and hair serum.
+Products needed: hair elastics and hair serum.

 - Messy bun mohawk.
 This is a fun look for kids with medium to long hair with thick textures, Jarvis explains.
 Create several ponytails down the center of the head with elastic bands.
 Twist the ponytails into small buns and secure them with bobby pins and medium-hold hair spray.